Vacuum polarization in a one-dimensional effective quantum-electrodynamics model: Finite-dimensional approximation to the 1D hydrogen-like Dirac model

 \subsection{Convergence of the QED correction to the bound-state energy}

-In Fig.~\ref{fig:lambshiftpw}, we report the convergence of the total first-order QED correction to the bound-state energy in Eq.~(\ref{Evp1b}) calculated in different ways in the plane-wave basis as a function of the UV cutoff parameter $\Lambda$.
-The first and most straightforward way of calculating this QED correction is to use in Eqs.~(\ref{Evp1bDC})-(\ref{Evp1bXB}) the non-regularized vacuum-polarization density matrix $\b{n}^{\text{vp}}_{L,\Lambda}(x)$ in Eq.~(\ref{nvpxbasis}) for given cutoff parameters $L$ and $\Lambda$, together with the bound-state electronic density matrix $\b{n}^{\text{el}}_{L,\Lambda}(x)$ calculated with the same cutoff parameters.
-The QED correction calculated in this way converges so slowly with respect to $\Lambda$ that it is not even possible to check numerically that it eventually goes to the exact value as $\Lambda\to\infty$.
-The second way of calculating the QED correction is to approximate the renormalized local vacuum-polarization density matrix in Eq.~(\ref{n1vprenx}) by
+In Fig.~\ref{fig:lambshiftpw}, we report the convergence of the total first-order QED correction to the bound-state energy in Eq.~(\ref{Evp1b}) calculated in different ways in the plane-wave basis as a function of the UV cutoff parameter $\Lambda$, for both the Uehling and total vacuum-polarization cases.
+Since the electronic bound-state local density matrix $\b{n}^{\text{el}}_{L,\Lambda}(x)$ calculated in the plane-wave basis has a slow convergence with respect to $\Lambda$ and since we want to focus here on the effect of the vacuum-polarization local density matrix, we use in these calculations the exact electronic bound-state local density matrix $\b{n}^{\text{el}}(x)$.
+For the vacuum-polarization local density matrix, we use either the non-regularized one $\b{n}^{\text{vp}}_{L,\Lambda}(x)$ in Eq.~(\ref{nvpxbasis}) or the following regularized one